Guerilla Marketing Ideas: 8 Real Examples To Hack Growth

 Characteristics that point to guerilla marketing:

-- It’s unconventional and creative in their use of ad space.
+- It’s unconventional and creative in its use of ad space.

-- Doesn’t have to use words to make its point.
+- It doesn’t have to use words to make its point.

 BUT, at the same time: